asmsaiff/plantex-house-plant-selling-wordpress-woocommerce-theme/README.txt

 == Copyright ==

-Plantex WordPress Theme, 2020-2021 WordPress.org
+Plantex WordPress Theme, 2020-2021 saifullah.co
 Plantex is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify